MainaKimani/noteit/README.md

 # Note It API
 This is a notes app api that is built using django.
 The api acts as a backend and has endpoints that can communicate with a frontend application.
-In this case, I developed a react frontend application that was integrated with this api.
-(Here is the github repository ----)
+In this case, I developed a react frontend application that was integrated with this api. ([Here is the github repository](https://github.com/MainaKimani/noteit-frontend))

 With the React frontend application, users can register,  and create notes that will only be available to them.